jakobzhao/geog4572/lectures/lec06/readme.md

 ## Method Chaining in D3

 In the previous sections, we wrote D3 functions 'connected' to each other with dots.
 Does that make you curious?
-This is called "chain syntax".
+This is called **"chain syntax"**.
 If you are familiar with JQuery, you might be familiar with the following.

 ```javascript
 $("#myDiv").text("Some text").attr("style", "color:red")